opulencephp/docs/view-basics.md

 Hello, Dave!
 ```

-When the child template gets compiled, the `Master.html` template is automatically created by an `RDev\Views\Factories\ITemplateFactory` and inserted into the template to produce the following output:
+When the child template gets compiled, the `Master.html` template is automatically created by an `Opulence\Views\Factories\ITemplateFactory` and inserted into the template to produce the following output:

 ```
 Hello, world!